 Outside the palace stands the statue of the 16th century poet Marin Drzic, known as Dubrovnik's Shakespeare.
 Visitors rub his nose for good luck.

 Croatia is renowned for the quality of its wines, and Dubrovnik is the perfect place to sample a wide variety of the country's vintages.

-Try D'vino wine bar in the old town, where you can discover more about Croatia's wine producing regions through private tasting sessions.
+Try D'vino wine bar in the old town, where you can discover more about Croatia's wine-producing regions through private tasting sessions.
 It also offers guided tours of some of the family-run vineyards near Dubrovnik.

-After your tour, be sure to bring a few bottles back the yacht.
+After your tour, be sure to bring a few bottles back to the yacht.
 Your yacht's chef will know which cuisine pairs best with each unique grape variety.

 Take a wander around Dubrovnik's oldest street market, held in Gunduliceva Poljana square in the Old Town.
 It's open every morning and is a great place to mix with the locals and buy fresh locally-produced fruit, vegetables, honey, olive oil, dried lavender and other Croatian specialities.